Transport in Brussels: Brussels trams

-Brussels trams are an old transportation means in Brussels, operated by the Brussels Intercommunal Transport Company (STIB/MIVB) from 1954 on, but existing since 1869.
-The Brussels tram system evolved a lot over time, from a rise in the first half of the 20th century (246 km of tram rails were serviced in 1955) to a fall in the second half of the 20th century due to the popularisation of transport by bus and by car.
+Brussels' trams constitute a historic means of transportation in Brussels, having been operated by STIB/MIVB from 1954 on, but existing in some shape or form since 1869.
+The Brussels tram network has evolved significantly over time, from a rise in the first half of the 20th century (246 km of tram rails were serviced in 1955) to a fall in the second half of the 20th century due to the popularisation of transport by bus and by car.
 In 1988 only 134 km of tram rails remained in Brussels.
 Finally, the reduced tram network was extended in the late 2000s with the extension of existing lines from 131 km in 2007 to 140.6 km in 2017.

 Heavy rail

-The Infrabel railway network has a total of eight lines used by passenger trains, which lie partly of completely within the region of Brussels.
+The Infrabel railway network has a total of eight lines used by passenger trains, which lie partly or completely within the region of Brussels.
 Those lines serve a total of 29 railway stations in Brussels, all of which are operated by the National Railway Company of Belgium (SNCB/NMBS) and offer connections with one or more STIB/MIVB bus, tram and/or metro lines.
 This system is planned to be upgraded to the Brussels Regional Express Network (RER/GEN).
 Brussels-South railway station is a major station on the European High Speed train network, served by TGV, Thalys, Eurostar and ICE high speed train services.